-2.Whisk it properly, so there will be no lumps and also check the consistency of the mixture.
+2.Whisk it properly, so there will be no lumps, and check the mixture's consistency.
 It should be like how pancake mix feels.
-Add the eno powder/baking powder and mix it.
+Add the Eno powder/baking powder and mix it.

 3. Put the Appe (Appam) pan on medium heat, and brush it lightly with oil.

-6. After the 3-4 minutes , open the lid and flip the fritters to the other side with the help of the spatula that usually comes with the pan.
-Well !
+6. After 3-4 minutes, open the lid and flip the fritters to the other side with the help of the spatula that usually comes with the pan.
 I could not find mine, so I used a plastic fork.

-9. Take them out from the pan, and make more fritters the same way based on serving requirement.
+9. Take them out from the pan, and make more fritters the same way based on serving requirements.

 2. Now, make a puree of the boiled spinach with the help of a blender and keep it aside in a mixing bowl.